Control Your Emotions Quotes: True or False—or Nonsense?

 These blogs will help you in this area:

-The point of this emotions quotes page is just to encourage you to use wisdom and discernment.
-The father of lies (Satan) is out there trying to deceive us.
+The point of all this is just to encourage you to use wisdom and discernment.
+The father of lies (Satan) is out there trying to deceive you.
 He takes truth and distorts it so that it sounds right.
-He tries to make us think, “Yes, that makes sense.”
+He tries to make you think, “Yes, that makes sense.”

 Whether it’s a book, a message on TV, a sermon in church, or a quote listen intently and with spiritual ears.
 Ask the Holy Spirit to help you here, because He is the One who can lead you into all truth.
 Our hearts often want to hear what we want to hear; to tickle our ears in order that we may feel good.
 We must be extremely careful especially in this day and age!